zhougsoft/2d-spacemfers-prototype/README.md

 each table in the spacemfers game database

+#### systems
+represents solar systems in the universe, the parent element of all locations players can travel

+- system_id (pk)
+- name

 #### location_types
-types of locations in the game universe
+types of locations in the game universe that can be found in systems

 - location_type_id (pk)
 - name (unique)

 #### locations
-represents locations in the game universe, combining types with entities (e.g. planets, stations)
+represents specific locations within the game universe

 - location_id (pk)
 - location_type_id (fk location_types)
-- location_entity_id
-- (unique location_type_id, location_entity_id)

-#### systems
-represents solar systems in the universe

-- system_id (pk)
-- name

 #### planets
 the planets that orbit the star of a solar system

 - planet_id (pk)
 - system_id (fk systems)
+- location_id (fk locations)
 - name

 #### stations